hurwitzlab/stampede-template/README.md

 This file will contain placeholders for each of the input/parameter `id`s that you define in the "app.json."
 These will be expanded at run time into literal values passed from Agave.
-E.g., if you defined a "FILE" input to have a "-f " prepended, then if the user provides "myinput.txt" as the `FILE` argument, `${FILE}` will be turned into `-f myinput.txt`.
+E.g., if you defined an "INPUT" argument to have a "-i " prepended, then if the user provides "myinput.txt" as the `INPUT` argument, `${INPUT}` will be turned into `-i myinput.txt`.
 If you change anything in the "app.json," be sure to update "template.sh" so that the argument is represented in the "template.sh" file.